Buying an existing home

 Your contract should be conditional on receipt of a satisfactory, certified termite inspection in all but the few Australian regions free from termite risk.

-- ask your expert to help you list and firm up your estimate of the cost of upgrading each property to meet your performance wish list — particularly its thermal comfort.
+Choose a designer or builder with expertise in sustainable design and have them attend your next inspection to identify problems, answer questions and suggest solutions.
+Ask your expert to help you list and firm up your estimate of the cost of upgrading each property to meet your performance wish list – particularly its thermal comfort.

 Closing the deal

 Factor all these costs and considerations into your negotiations.
 Make offers based on the cost of achieving thermal comfort in addition to your other needs and sustainability goals.
 Make these costs known to the agent and vendor and be prepared to walk away if limitations are not adequately addressed in the purchase price.
 By doing this, you are educating the market and helping to change the way sustainable design features are valued in property transactions.